 Here’s Why Your Table Saw Is Burning Wood (9 reasons)

-Friction is the main cause of burn markings on the table saw, as you have previously read in this article.
+Friction is the main cause of the table saw leaving burn marks, as you have previously read in this article.
 Friction can be caused by a variety of factors.
 The list below contains some of the most prevalent causes, and you may use it to figure out which one relates to your table saw.
 You can also think of it as a checklist that you can use during a pre-cut inspection.

 With a dull blade, excessive heat will build up between the saw blade and the wood.
 To make sure the blade is in good working order, look for chipped, missing, or rounded teeth.